Handy4ndy/XahauHooks101/README.md

 ## Current Status
 This project now contains a broad set of examples, each in its own folder and fully documented.
-These Hooks cover everything from basic transaction processing to more advanced features, and are intended as a foundation for learning and experimentation.
+These Hooks cover everything from basic transaction processing to more advanced features, including recent additions like the Native_Emit and IOU_Emit collections demonstrating native XAH and IOU token emission patterns.
+All are intended as a foundation for learning and experimentation.
 See the individual folders and their `README.md` files for details on each contract.